WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 Senior division starts later to begin after the High School baseball season ends.

-Practices will begin early May and games will be played from mid May to end of June.
+Practices will begin early May, and games will be played from mid May to end of June or maybe into July.
 Expect around 12-15 games.

 WHERE

-All Senior practices and home games will be played at NLLL fields located at 13950 York St Thornton, CO 80602.
+All Senior practices and home games will be played at NLLL fields located at 13950 York St Thornton, CO 80602 or at Thornton Sports Complex at 104th and McKay.
 Away games could be played in Arapahoe County, Ken Caryl, and Cherry Creek areas.

 HOW

-Score and outs are kept and the goal is 2 umpires per game (although at times only 1 may be available).
+Score and records are kept, and the goal is 2 umpires per game (although at times only 1 may be available).

 Pitch counts will be STRICTLY counted and enforced to protect players' arms.